brexhq/substation/examples/aws/lambda/README.md

 ## Pub/Sub

 Deploys a data pipeline that implements a [publish/subscribe (pub/sub) pattern](https://aws.amazon.com/what-is/pub-sub-messaging/).
-The application in `cmd/development/substation` can act as the client by reading a local file and sending its content to the SNS topic.
+The `cmd/client/file` Substation application can be used to send data to the SNS topic.

 ```mermaid